 - More frequently than not, the ball will move to the right.

-- The ball colliding with the golf club’s heel
+- The ball collides with the golf club’s heel

 - A swing route that goes from inside to outside